alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-12-adventures-in-the-terraform-dsl-part-viii-the-puppet-provisioner.md

 #### About the Puppet Master

-Note that the Terraform Puppet provisioner assumes that you already have a Puppet Master, and it's not its job to help you build that.
-As such, building the Puppet Master isn't really about the Puppet provisioner.
-Also, it threw some of the biggest challenges, so keep this in mind when reviewing the overall complexity of this solution.
+The Puppet provisioner assumes that you already have a Puppet Master runnings somewhere, and it is not the provisioner's job to help you build that.
+Also, building the Puppet Master threw some of the biggest challenges, so keep that in mind when reviewing the overall complexity of this solution.

 ##### user_data